North Pole Depot: Intercity Express Programme

 In 2009, Agility Trains was listed as the preferred bidder for the Intercity Express Programme AT300 procurement; the North Pole depot was given as one of the sites to be used for the train's maintenance depot.
 These would be classes 800 and 802.

 Hitachi submitted planning documents in 2011; the main large maintenance shed was planned to be re-used with the addition of an inspection pit.
 Carriage wash facilities were to be replaced, and oil, fuelling, toilet emptying and other train service facilities installed.
 The remainder of the site was to have minor modifications.
 The former heavy maintenance shed was outside the scope of the redevelopment; most of the works were in the western part of the site.

 The main contractor for the conversion was VolkerFitzpatrick.
 The conversion work was practically complete by late 2015.
 The remodelled six road 400 m main building included : new inspection pits; a complete trainlift jack set for two five car trains on road 3, a bogie drop on road 4; an overhead crane on road 5; and a wheel lathe on road 6.
 Three of the six roads had overhead electrification.

+In April 2023, it was confirmed that all Class 802 units would be moving to the Laira Traction and Rolling Stock Maintenance Depot in Plymouth.